riccardodicurti/wp_simple_booking/README.md

 # WordPress Simple Booking

-WordPress Simple Booking is a plugin to simply add Simple Booking bar to your WordPress site
+WordPress Simple Booking is a plugin to simply add Simple Booking bar and forms to your WordPress site

 - To make the plugin work put the simple booking id in the option page;
 - If WPML is active overrides the language set in the option page based on the language of the page;